The Vehicle Inspection Checklist: Everything You Need to Know

 You can also see paper vs digital in action for your driver walkaround checks here.

 Many operators see inspections as a cost.
-But done right, they’re a smart investment that protects your bottom line.
+But done right, they’re a wise investment that protects your bottom line.

 Here’s how staying on top of 6–12 week inspections directly reduces spend: